 The Award Summary Tab shows the types and amounts of financial aid you are eligible to receive for the academic year.
 Your award offer may contain either one or a combination of grants, scholarships, loans, and or federal work-study.
-To acccess the Award Summary, go to Buckeye Link and sign in to My Student Center, then select View Financial Aid, then click on the appropriate academic year.
+To access the Award Summary, go to Buckeye Link and sign in to My Buckeye Link, then select View Financial Aid, then click on the appropriate academic year.
 Keep in mind your award offer may change as a result of new application data, receipt of additional aid, the verification process, changes in your enrollment status, or failure to maintain Satisfactory Academic Progress.

 Grants and scholarships are types of financial aid that do not require repayment.
 Student loans are the most common type of financial aid and must be repaid.
 Federal work-study requires that you obtain a campus job in order to receive the funds.

-Award Guide - Explanation of your financial aid award and required actions
+Accept Aid - Explanation of your financial aid award and required actions

 Withdrawal/Course Load Reduction - What happens to your aid if you withdraw from some or all of your classes